 12. Target Keywords

 You are making an infographic for a reason: You want it to be seen.
-You know evergreen pieces will give you the most value for the work you put into it, so why not use SEO to your advantage?
+You know evergreen pieces will give you the most value for the work you put into them, so why not use SEO to your advantage?

 13. Tutorials